 During the phased roll-out customers will not be able to choose which system is used to clear their cheques.
-However, at some stage in the summer of 2018, all cheques will be cleared through the image-based system and the paper clearing system will stop operating.
+However, at some stage in the second half of 2018, all cheques will be cleared through the image-based system and the paper clearing system will stop operating.

 For more information on whether a cheque that you pay in will clear through the new system or the existing paper system contact your bank or building society.

 Cheque clearing through the paper clearings can be likened to an efficient factory process.
 During the day and night, shift staff work around the clock to ensure that all the cheques that are paid in every working day (Monday to Friday, excluding bank holidays) keep to the 2-4-6 cheque clearing timescales, wherever in the UK the cheque is paid in.

 When your cheque is cleared through the paper clearings 2-4-6 timescales help provide clarity on:

 • When your account will start to earn interest on the money or when any overdraft will be reduced.

 • When you will be able to withdraw the money.

 • When the money has safely cleared with no chance of the cheque being returned unpaid (i.e. ‘bouncing’).